-NOTICE Do not ground the AC control circuit terminals and only connect the AC terminals according to the product instructions.
+NOTICE Do not ground the AC control circuit terminals and only connect the AC terminals as specified by the product instructions.
 If you connect the AC terminals incorrectly, it can cause damage to the drive.

 14 Connect the positive lead from an external 24 Vdc power supply to terminal PS and the negative lead to terminal AC.